 You do not have to have all of the above symptoms to be suffering from addiction to klonopin.
 Some individuals exhibit strong tolerance and withdrawal effects, while others have a profile of missed obligations and interpersonal problems.
-If you’re worried about your use of klonopin or if a loved one has expressed concern about your use, call Cliffside Malibu for a consultation with a treatment professional.

-Psychological, Social, and Physical Effects of Klonopin Addiction
+Psychological, Social, & Physical Effects

 Klonopin does more than induce anti-anxiety effects.
 Repeated use of the drug can seriously affect physical health, emotional well-being, psychological state, and interpersonal relationships.
 For example, individuals struggling with klonopin abuse frequently exhibit the following physical problems:

 - Slowed breathing and a decrease in blood pressure

 - Sensitivity to lights or sound